 As readers of this site know, the United States taxes its citizens (including expats who live and work abroad) and legal permanent residents (LPRs) on their worldwide income.

-No matter where in the world your income is derived from, the US government wants its piece, and it gets what it wants through a system known as “citizenship-based taxation.”
+No matter where in the world your income is derived, the US government wants its piece, and it gets what it wants through a system known as “citizenship-based taxation.”

-Whether or not this is legal or moral is an argument for another time, but until it changes, those working under this burdensome taxation system must comply with all its rules or face the consequences of non-compliance.
+Whether or not this is moral is an argument for another time, but until it changes, those working under this burdensome tax system must comply with all its rules or face the consequences of non-compliance.
 Such consequences can include stiff monetary penalties, or even criminal charges.

 One such reporting form is Form 8865, “Return of US Persons With Respect to Certain Foreign Partnerships.”
-Expats and LPRs who are a partner in, or have an interest in, certain foreign partnerships must file this return annually.
+US citizens and LPRs who are a partner in, or have an interest in certain foreign partnerships must file this return annually.

 If Form 8865 applies to you, then you’ll need to know:

-- What the IRS defines a partnership as;
+- What the IRS defines as a partnership;

 - Who must file Form 8865;

 - The information that you will need to provide on Form 8865;

 - How to file Form 8865;